 Credit risk is the risk of financial loss to the Company if a counter-party to a financial instrument fails to meet its contractual obligations.
 The maximum exposure to credit risk at the reporting date is the carrying value of the Company's receivables and cash.
 The Company's receivables consist primarily of sales tax receivables due from the Canadian and UK governments.
-The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality financial institutions.
+The Company limits exposure to credit risk on liquid financial assets through maintaining its cash with high-credit quality financial institutions and 'AAA' rated liquidity funds.